Professional selling has always been tough – and it’s not getting any easier. Research from Brevet and other sources paints a clear picture:

 - They closely analyze their performance to see what’s working and what’s not

 - They maintain an open mind about how they can continue to refine their strategy

-Today’s best sellers actively seek out and embrace ways to improve their selling approach.
+Today’s elite sales force actively seek out and embrace ways to improve their selling approach.

 THE BOTTOM LINE